heclak/community-a4e-c/docs/index.md

 **Q: Is there a user manual or tutorials available?**

 - Heclak's Community A-4 Guide is a great resource: [Community A-4E-C Guide](https://docs.google.com/presentation/d/1cUH7jpAoGHm-IzUDnv_NDhiZlvX55Q9WvpgR1d9ksYY/edit?usp=sharing)

+**Q: Can I use radio functions?**

+- We are unable to implement working radios as we do not have access to DCS SDK.
+This is only available for official 3rd devs so no chance of having radios working.
+Some mods have functional radios as they are using FC3 modules and wrapping a new model around it.
+We are a fully custom module (like how 3rd party modules are made) so we can't add radios unless the SDK is opened to the public.

+**Q: Can I do aerial refuelling?**

+- No. Aerial refuelling cannot be done without functioning radios and we can’t do that because we don’t have access to the SDK.

+**Q: Can I fly the A-4E-C as a tanker and refuel other aircraft?**

+- No. DCS does not have support for this feature and we are unlikely to be able to support this as we are not an official third party partner.

+**Q: When will you be adding the AGM-12 Bullpup?**

+- Probably never.
+Implementing the AGM-12 Bullpup or other guided weapons will require access to the DCS SDK.
+This is only available to official 3rd party devs so we do not have the required support to implement this.

+**Q: When will you be adding the AGM-62 Walleye?**

+- Probably never.
+Implementing the AGM-62 Walleye will require access to the DCS SDK.
+This is only available to official 3rd party devs so we do not have the required support to implement this.
+Additionally, the specific airframe/cockpit that we have modelled does not have the ability to carry the AGM-62 Walleye.
+A-4Es that were able to carry the AGM-62 Walleye had the ground radar display replaced with a TV monitor for use with the AGM-62 Walleye.
+For that fact, it would not be possible for this aircraft to use the AGM-62 Walleye and it is not in the plans to implement it.